espressif/esp-idf/docs/eclipse-setup.rst

 You can integrate the "make flash" target into your Eclipse project to flash using esptool.py from the Eclipse UI:

-* Right-click your project in Project Explorer (important to make sure you don't select a subdirectory of the project or Eclipse may find the wrong Makefile.)
+* Right-click your project in Project Explorer (important to make sure you select the project, not a directory in the project, or Eclipse may find the wrong Makefile.)

 * Select Make Targets -> Create from the context menu.